Sarenne/starter-academic/content/publication/discrim_speech/index.md

 ---
-title: "It’s not what you said, it’s how you said it: discriminative perception of speech as a multichannel communication system"
+title: "An example conference paper"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- "Peter Bell"
-- "Catherine Lai"
+- Robert Ford

 # Author notes (optional)
-# author_notes:
+author_notes:
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: "2021-03-01"
+date: "2013-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-08-01"
+publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;